- Who we are

 Information that you supply to FEMS is held securely and strict security procedures are followed to prevent unauthorized access or use.

 - essential – to retain user preferences, store information for things like shopping carts

 - performance – to measure how often you visit our sites and how you use them; information we use to get a better sense of how our users engage with us improve our site.

 - functionality – cookies that are used to recognise you and remember your preferences or settings when you return to our site, so that we can provide you with a more personalised experience

 - advertising – cookies that are used to collect information about your visit to our site, the content you have viewed, the links you have followed and information about your browser, device and your IP address

 As a rule, cookies will make your browsing experience better.
 However, you may prefer to disable cookies on this site and on others.
 The most effective way to do this is to disable cookies in your browser.
 We suggest consulting the Help section of your browser or taking a look at the About Cookies website which offers guidance for all modern browsers

 You can seek access to the personal information we hold about you, by contacting us.
 You should include your name and email address.
 FEMS has 30 calendar days in which to respond to your request.
 There is no charge for such requests.
-If the information we hold about you is inaccurate, incomplete or out-dated, please update the information inform us so that we can correct it or change your FEMS account information after logging in via My FEMS.
+If the information we hold about you is inaccurate, incomplete or out-dated, please update the information by signing up to, or login into your FEMS account and accessing and updating your details.
 If you would like us to delete your information, please send an email to firstname.lastname@example.org using the subject header: Delete my FEMS account.